 Cloudy - Hazy - Dull - Bright - Day Bright - Star Bright – Brilliant

 A cloudy wine is just that: cloudy--even murky.
 A cloudy or hazy wine usually means one of several things: the wine is either unfiltered or flawed (or perhaps an older red wine with the sediment mixed into solution--more on that in a moment).
 If the wine is flawed you'll know just as soon as you stick your nose in the glass.
 Otherwise, the difference between bright, day bright, and star bright is determined by how much light is reflected in the wine.
 A brilliant wine is unmistakable.
 Usually a wine that earns the brilliant designation is a very pale, watery colored white wine that's been in the bottle for less than a year.
 Young Mosel Riesling, Muscadet, and Champagne are often brilliant.
-Red wines for the record are often low on the brightness scale because of the intensity and pigmentation of color, especially in wines made from thick-skinned grapes like Cabernet or Syrah.
+Red wines, for the record, are often low on the brightness scale because of the intensity and pigmentation of color, especially in wines made from thick-skinned grapes like Cabernet Sauvignon or Syrah.

 Color: or "hue" as it’s sometimes called.
 Color more than anything speaks to the age and condition of a wine.
 The general rules of color and wine are as follows: